 Cycles are not a currency; in particular cycles cannot be converted back to value in the form of Internet Computer Protocol tokens, but can be transferred between canisters to enable canisters to pay for operations.

-For exact costs see the tables in Computation and Storage costs
+For exact costs see the tables in computation and storage costs.

-Token Value and Volatility
+Token value and volatility

-Tokens reflect the value of the Internet Computer blockchain and can fluctuate.
+Tokens (ICP) reflect the value of the Internet Computer blockchain and can fluctuate.
 To prevent the token value from affecting the number of messages a canister can process, tokens are not used to pay for resources directly.

 Tokens can be exchanged between token holders or locked up in neurons to secure voting rights as part of the governance system.